sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

    of the job.

 # What does this post accomplish
-- Setup a root AWS account that is managed througuh terraform
+- Setup a root AWS account that is managed through terraform
 - Setup OIDC authentication with Terraform Cloud so it can talk to AWS
 - Setup Github Actions authentication with Terraform Cloud so we can run plan and apply through the CI/CD pipeline.